Wurst-Imperium/WI-Zoom/README.md

 # WI Zoom (Wurst-Imperium Zoom)

 The zoom from the [Wurst Client](https://www.wurstclient.net/) as a standalone mod.
+The WI Zoom Minecraft mod lets you zoom in and out with the mouse wheel, providing up to 50x magnification without the need for a spyglass.
+This mod is fully compatible with OptiFine and Sodium, but unlike OptiFine's zoom, WI Zoom lets the camera move in a logical way, without making it wobble around.
+WI Zoom supports all of the latest Minecraft versions, including snapshots.

 ![Requires Fabric API](https://user-images.githubusercontent.com/10100202/93722968-0aec9180-fb9b-11ea-9983-bc0fc51b47ab.png)